cherepinro/task-spark-ai/replit.md

   - Automatic session invalidation on logout

 - **Password Security**:
-  - Bcrypt hashing with 10 salt rounds
+  - Bcrypt hashing with 10 salt rounds for email/password users
   - Password validation on signup
   - Email uniqueness enforced at database level
   - Automatic admin password generation on first run
+  - OAuth users don't have passwords (password_hash is null)

-The authentication system ensures secure user registration and login, all AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.
+The authentication system ensures secure user registration and login through both email/password and Google OAuth, all AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.
+Google OAuth integration provides a seamless, secure sign-in experience while maintaining full compatibility with the existing email/password system.

 ## Internationalization (i18n)
 TaskSpark AI supports **full internationalization** with **Russian as the primary language**: